 - Consider the accreditation of the sending college or university and program in making course transfer decisions.

 Minnesota State sending and receiving colleges and universities have the responsibility to:

 - Provide students with access to advisors designated to assist with transfer processes and requirements;

-- Provide students with accurate information about transferring into and out of the college or university early in their academic careers, including information about the transfer web page and other resources on their website;
+- Provide students with accurate transfer information early in their academic careers, including information about the transfer web page and other resources on their websites;

 - Provide students with specific information about the transferability of all associate degrees on their academic program webpages, transfer webpage, and program information;

 - Refer students to staff and resources at the college or university to which they intend to transfer;